 This Faculty Manual pertains to this group as it relates to their role in faculty governance (i.e., their participation in senate and on faculty committees as specified in sections 4.5.
-Faculty Senate Bylaws through 4.7 Standing Faculty Committees, pp. 9-18), and professional responsibilities, rights, and grievance procedures (as stated in section 5.
-FACULTY RESPONSIBILITIES AND RIGHTS, p.
-27).
-The terms of their employment, appointment, eligibility for promotion, and benefits are stated in sections 6.1 Terms of Employment (p.
-45), 6.2 Appointments (p.
-46), 6.3 Faculty Ranks, Associated Faculty Titles, Appointments, and General Promotion Guidelines (p.
-47), and 6.7 Promotion to Senior Instructor and (p.
-61), and 7 BENEFITS AND PRIVILEGES (p.
-80).
+Faculty Senate Bylaws through 4.7 Standing Faculty Committees, and professional responsibilities, rights, and grievance procedures (as stated in section 5.
+FACULTY RESPONSIBILITIES AND RIGHTS).
+The terms of their employment, appointment, eligibility for promotion, and benefits are stated in sections 6.1 Terms of Employment, 6.2 Appointments, 6.3 Faculty Ranks, Associated Faculty Titles, Appointments, and General Promotion Guidelines, 6.7 Promotion to Senior Instructor and Senior Lecturer, and 7 BENEFITS AND PRIVILEGES.